edgedb/edgedb/docs/datamodel/access_policies.rst

 Currently, by default the access policies affect the values visible in expressions of *other* access policies.
 This means that they can affect each other in various ways.
-Because of this great care needs to be taken when creating access policies based on objects other than the ones they are defined on.
+Because of this, great care needs to be taken when creating access policies based on objects other than the ones they are defined on.
 For example:

 .. code-block:: sdl